-If the screw is too loose, after that any branches you cut may get stuck between the blades and it will result in a messy cut which is bad for the plants health.
-If the screw is usually too tight then the cutting action will require more strength than it should resulting in muscle fatigue.
+If the screw is too loose, after that any branches you cut may get stuck between the blades and it will result in a messy cut which is bad for the plant’s health.
+If the screw is usually too tight then the cutting action will require more strength than it should result in muscle fatigue.

 Ergonomic Design – Easy On Your Hand:

-Since shears depend on the effectiveness of one hands it is necessary that they are suitable for the size and power of the user’s hands, however, there are shears which matches multiple sizes of hands and these types are generally the very best pruning shears.
+Since shears depend on the effectiveness of one hand it is necessary that they are suitable for the size and power of the user’s hands, however, there are shears that match multiple sizes of hands and these types are generally the very best pruning shears.

 A good group of pruning shears ought to be simple to hold and close with one hand without requiring an excessive amount of strength to do so – obviously, this will vary depending on what is being cut.

 The main points we look at for ergonomic design in the best pruning shears are:

 - Types of handles and grip

 - The strength required to close the blades